windmill-labs/windmilldocs/docs/misc/windmill_compared_to_peers.md

 We are working to build a solution with a clear approach (targeting developers who do not want to compromise on flexibility) and the aim to solve main issues (scalability, technicity for advanced use cases, open-source).

-We beliveve Windmill is different because:
+We believe Windmill is different because:

-- it allows building internal tools through code much faster, without sacrificing on one side visibility and intuitivity and on the other side, control, reliability, performance, flexibility and scalability
+- it allows building internal tools through code much faster, without sacrificing on one side **intuitivity** and visibility, and on the other side, **control**, reliability, performance, flexibility and scalability
-- it empowers semi-technical users to access and edit that code without being overwhelmed by the usual barriers to entry (git, IDE, local environments, secrets managements, etc.)
+- it **empowers semi-technical users** to access and edit that code without being overwhelmed by the usual barriers to entry (git, IDE, local environments, secrets managements, etc.)
-- it is compatible with senior/staff software engineers high standards for production-grade yet flexible yet customizable with code.
+- it is compatible with **senior/staff software engineers** high standards for production-grade yet flexible yet customizable with code.

 **We ourselves have our own limits**.
 We believe we can do better in terms of product education and having prettier UIs, all the rest is ready for scale.